nadhem-zmandar/Stock_Returns/README.md

-# Stock_Returns_US_Large_Caps
+# Stock_Returns
-simple python notebook to calculate , annual returns , volatility and sharpe ratio for US Large Cap index
+simple python notebook to calculate , annual returns , volatility , sharpe ratio and correlations for US Large Cap index , commodities and emerging markets.
+Data are extracted from Yahoo Finance